marcnol/pyHiM/docs/source/user_guide/fundamental.md

     -   MIP: maximum intensity projection

 #### Invoke
 To run this function exclusively, run *pyHiM* using the ``` -C makeProjections ``` argument.
 This routine take all 3D images and project its in 2D.
-Depending on the chosen *mode*, this feature start to find the good set of Z-plans, where there is the least noise.
+Depending on the chosen *mode*, this module start to find the good set of Z-plans, where there is the least noise.
 This step give a range centered on a focal plan, named *zRange*.
 After, projection is done on this range either by sum or by maximum intensity projection.

 #### Relevant options
 Parameters to run this scropt will be read from the ```zProject``` field of ```infoList.json```